danielnilsson9/bbs-fw/PROTOCOL.md

 Request  | Response | Interpretation
 -------- | -------- | --------------
-63 XX    | 63 XX    | Throttle value, sent directly by STC MCU on change.
+63 XX    | 63 XX    | Target current (ADC current steps, see status 41), sent directly by STC MCU on change request.

+The values 0x0A and FA could have special meaning.
+Before motor start 0xFA is sent and before it stops 0x0A seems to be sent.
+This could explain why during intialization target current value of 0x0A is sent, e.g. "disable motor".

 ## Status